tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapis_quickstart_stoplight.md

    <img src="https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/api/new_path_stoplight_tutorial.png" alt="New path in Stoplight editor" />

-   (You can remove the default `/users/{userid}` and `/user` and endpoints.
-Right-click each endpoint and select Delete Path.)
+   You can remove the default `/users/{userid}` and `/user` and endpoints.
+Right-click each endpoint and select **Delete Path**.

 2. Type **weather** and press enter.

     By default Stoplight creates a GET operation for the weather endpoint.
+In our case, this works out great because this endpoint has a GET endpoint.
+But if not, you could just click the other operations available to create details for those operations.

 3. Change the path's title from "Your GET endpoint" to "weather."
 4. Click the Tags button <img src="https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/api/tags_button_stoplight2.png" alt="Stoplight tags button" /> in the upper-left corner and add a tag called "Weather endpoints."